Moving abroad can be tough as you attempt to integrate into a new language and culture. We take a look at some of the most common expat complaints.

 Dealing with the cost of living abroad

-The cost of living is one of the main problems expats face, however it is often difficult to know how tight finances will be until you reach your destination.
-A recent survey conducted by ETA International looked at the most expensive cities for expats, but the reality of living in another country may not always be as straightforward as these simple lists suggest.
+High cost of living is one of the main problems expats face, although there are plenty of affordable countries you could move to instead.
+However, it is often difficult to know how tight finances will be until you reach your destination.
+A recent survey conducted by ETA International looked at the most expensive cities for expats, but the reality of living in an expensive country may not always be as straightforward as these simple lists suggest.

 Switzerland had the highest number of cities in the top 10, with Zurich, Geneva, Bern and Basel ranking higher than commonly cited expensive cities Tokyo and London.
 However, British expat Clare Fraser suggests that the figures may be misleading: “I’ve been living in Basel for the last two and a half years.
 If you compare Swiss prices to those in your homeland, it’s going to seem expensive, especially for food staples such as meat.
 But once you start earning in francs, you don’t notice it as much.
 Although it may be a different story in Zurich – friends there pay astronomical prices for rent!”